oh-my-codex

 Step 1: Install via npm

-npm install -g oh-my-codex
+npm install -g @openai/codex npm install -g oh-my-codex

 Step 2: Setup and verify